GrinonBarrett/Taksidos/To Do.md

 * Update Octo test character to reflect dagger change.
 * Implement the multihand rewording suggested in the discord server.
 * Give Perdrine a crystal skull option.
+* Create a minotaur-esque legendary creature.
+He is undead.
+In a past life, he was a monstrous creature with a taste for human flesh.
+He now presides over his own new labyrynth where a god-like entity likes to send those that defile or make mockery of oferrings to the gods so he may chase them to exhaustion and eat them in a never ending cycle.
 * Recreate the old Barmpasow creature for this system.
 * Recreate the old Mountain Devil (dracnoic butrowing wyrms) for this system.
 * Recreate the old Etermi creature for this system.